Star Wars: Battlefront: Star Wars: Battlefront Online

 Star Wars: Battlefront Online was rumored to be the next installment in the series.
 On January 28, 2010, Kotaku reported that SOCOM developer Slant Six Games was working with LucasArts to develop an online-only Battlefront title due in 2011.
-The game was said to be released for the Xbox 360 and PlayStation 3.
-It was also stated that this game may have been the source of the Star Wars: Battlefront 3 concept art renders.
-However, the game has been canceled after the studio was unable to meet its 2010 release deadline.
+The game was said to release for the Xbox 360 and PlayStation 3.
+It was also stated that this game may have been the source of the Star Wars: Battlefront III concept art renders.
+However, the game was canceled after the studio was unable to meet its 2010 release deadline.

 Star Wars: First Assault and Version Two

 Star Wars: First Assault was to be a downloadable multiplayer shooter for Xbox Live Arcade.
-Digital Trends speculated that Star Wars: First Assault might help LucasArts recover some of their previous investment in Battlefront III and other projects in the franchise.
-Speaking to Kotaku an anonymous insider noted that the game was to be "step zero" towards a third Battlefront game.
-When footage of the game was leaked onto YouTube Tech site TechnoBuffalo noted that the gameplay very closely resembled that of the Call of Duty franchise.
-Alongside First Assault, LucasArts was also working on a separate game titled "Version 2", which was, reportedly, a code name for Battlefront III.
+Digital Trends speculated that First Assault might help LucasArts recover some of their previous investment in Battlefront III and other projects in the franchise.
+Speaking to Kotaku, an anonymous insider noted that the game was to be "step zero" towards a third Battlefront game.
+When footage of the game was leaked onto YouTube, tech site TechnoBuffalo noted that the gameplay very closely resembled that of the Call of Duty franchise.
+Alongside First Assault, LucasArts was also working on a separate game titled "Version 2", which was, reportedly, a codename for Battlefront III.

 Star Wars Battlefront IV

-In 2018, concept art surfaced of a canceled Battlefront IV, rather than attempting to fit within the previous games and films' continuity, concept art showed the game was meant to focus on an alternate reality where Obi-Wan Kenobi and Luke Skywalker fell to the dark side, instead of Anakin Skywalker.
-Also featured is concept art of a non-cyborg Grievous and Darth Vader as emperor, as well as Jedi versions of Dooku, Asajj Ventress, and Maul.
+In 2018, concept art surfaced of a canceled Battlefront IV.
+Rather than attempting to fit within the previous games and films' continuity, the concept art showed the game was meant to focus on an alternate reality where Obi-Wan Kenobi and Luke Skywalker fell to the dark side instead of Anakin Skywalker.
+Also featured was concept art of a non-cyborg General Grievous, Darth Vader as emperor, and Jedi versions of Count Dooku, Asajj Ventress, and Maul.